 Warrington & Vale Royal College is proud to hold the Gold accreditation in the Investors in People framework.

 The college has been assessed against the criteria of Leading, Supporting and Improving.
 The Gold award means that the college has the right principles in place, and our people and leaders demonstrate a commitment to best practice, people management and personal development.
 Only 16% of IIP accredited organisations achieve the gold standard.

 ‘A sophisticated and highly proactive organisation which consistently demonstrates passion for navigating the complexities of FE and being the best that it can be’ with ‘an exceptionally effective communications infrastructure which keeps people in the loop at every level, making them feel like an integral part of the college’

 Armed Forces Covenant

-Warrington & Vale Royal College is committed to the Armed Forces Covenant, and holds the bronze award from the Defence Employer Recognition Scheme (ERS).
+Warrington & Vale Royal College is committed to the Armed Forces Covenant, and holds the silver award from the Defence Employer Recognition Scheme (ERS).